Kyagara/fred/README.md

 -   Custom window title.
 -   Movement with screens open (inventory, crafting table and a lot more).
+-   Zoom based on [VanillaZoom](<https://github.com/ricksouth/serilum-mc-mods/tree/master/sources-fabric/Vanilla%20Zoom%20(Fabric)>) and changing zoom distance.
--   Link items in chat.
+-   Link items in chat based on [Show Me What You Got](https://github.com/apace100/show-me-what-you-got).
 -   Sound on chat message.
 -   More control over the Minecraft Music (delay between songs, skip, change volume, show what is playing).
 -   Disable any Toasts (tutorial, recipe, advancement).